-This course is only offered at the Texas Department of Criminal Justice campus.
 This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. A fundamental course in layout and fabrication related to the welding industry.
-M ajor emphasis on structural shapes and use in construction.
+Major emphasis on structural shapes and use in construction.

 WLDG-1421.
 Welding Fundamentals.
 (4 Credits)